ipfs/ipfs-docs/docs/concepts/glossary.md

 A vendor-agnostic [API specification](https://ipfs.github.io/pinning-services-api-spec/) that anyone can implement to provide a service for [remote pinning](#remote-pinning).

+### Preload node

+* GO-ipfs nodes with their API ports exposed, some HTTP API commands accessible, and a patch applied [link to an issue](https://github.com/ipfs/go-ipfs/tree/feat/stabilize-dht)
+* Used by JS-IPFS nodes, both in-browser and not
+* js-ipfs nodes remain connected to the libp2p swarm ports of all preload nodes by having preload nodes on the bootstrap list.
+* when users want to make some UnixFS DAG publicly available, they call `ipfs refs -r <CID>` on a randomly chosen preload node's HTTP API, which puts the CID in the preload nodes' wantlist and then causes it to fetch the data from the user.
+* Other js-ipfs nodes requesting the content can then resolve it from the preload node via bitswap as the data is now present in the preload node's blockstore
+* Only works with dag-pb CIDs because that's all the refs command understands
+  * Q: What are the net effects of this?
+Bad perf or broken js-ipfs for non-dag-pb CIDs?
+Are there mitigations?
+  * A: Harder to find non-dag-pb content - e.g. you need a connection to the publishing js-ipfs instance or it needs to be put on the DHT by a delegate node.
+We could do this at the block level and use block stat in the same way as js-delegate-content module
+* Preload nodes garbage collect every hour so preloaded content only survives for that long
+  * Q: Is this configurable?
+  * A: Yes?
+Infra would be able to tell you more

 ### Protobuf

 Protocol Buffers (Protobuf) is a free and open-source cross-platform data format used to serialize structured data.
 IPFS uses it in [DAG-PB](#dag-pb).
 [More about Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers)